 There are numerous benefits to consider as you think about quitting your job and making your move to becoming an independent worker.
 Whether you’re ready to go full-time as a gig worker or just want to work as a freelancer to supplement your income, the following benefits and opportunities are the main reasons more people are opting to choose to work in a gig economy:

-It doesn’t matter where you are in the steps of becoming a gig worker – having an established portfolio that shows you’ve worked with a number of clients is going to pull in even more steady and reliable clients in the future.
+It doesn’t matter where you are in the steps of becoming a gig worker – having an established portfolio that shows you’ve worked with several clients is going to pull in even more steady and reliable clients in the future.

-Perhaps the biggest benefit of working for yourself is that you have the flexibility to make your own schedule and work when and how much you want.
-This means taking time off for personal days, family events, and vacations according to your own schedule and not that of an employer.
+Perhaps the biggest benefit of working for yourself is that you have the flexibility to make your schedule and work when and how much you want.
+This means taking time off for personal days, family events, and vacations, according to your schedule and not that of an employer.

-Freelance work lets you choose jobs that you’re interested in, leading to more personal and professional fulfillment.
+Freelance work lets you choose jobs that you’re interested in, leading to more personal and professional fulfilment.

 With all the facts behind you, are you ready to get started as a freelancer?
 Here are some key points to focus on as you market your skills and services so you can find your first clients: